zacharyd3/plex-nvdec/README.md

 # Plex-NVDEC

 This patch is designed to enable NVDEC functions on Linux installations of Plex Media Server version 1.15.1.791 and later.
-This is a stopgap patch to enabel the feature until Plex officially support the feature natively.
+This is a stopgap patch to enable the feature until Plex officially supports the feature natively.

-##Installation
+## Requirements

+-Plex Media Server must be a least version 1.15.1.791 -You must have an NVIDIA card and drivers installed with support for NVDEC

+## Installation

 To install this patch perform the following:
 1. Copy the plex-nvdec-patch.sh to your Plex server